RattleyCooper/selentric/README.md

 class Page(builtins.object):

     This object provides a multitude of helper methods that are great for your controller code.
-You give it a `PageTemplateMatcher` and then you can do things like wait for the web page to match the given template matcher, or locate the selenium window handle that matches the given template.
+You give it a `PageTemplate` and then you can do things like wait for the web page to match the given template matcher, or locate the selenium window handle that matches the given template.

-    You can directly access attributes of the given `PageTemplateMatcher` and in turn, get access to all of it's `Locator` objects.
+    You can directly access attributes of the given `PageTemplate` and in turn, get access to all of it's `Locator` objects.
 If you need to use a `Locator` directly, you can bypass the automatic nature of selentric objects by calling the `Page.locator` method.
 This will give you the